 Needless to say, anti-gang efforts continue with older students.
 The School Resource Officers provide strong support to youth in addressing problems both in and out of the school.
 The SROs work with students daily, developing a strong rapport and learning about their communities and concerns.
 Consistent, positive relationships with adults are a benefit to youth in their own right, but these relationships also lead youth to share important information with SROs about developing "beefs" or feuds arising among gangs.
-Relevant information is then shared with the Gang Intelligence Unit (GIU), which works closely with other government agencies and community groups to identify youth in need so that they can work to provide services and mediate conflict.
+Relevant information is then shared with the Criminal Intelligence Branch (CIB), which works closely with other government agencies and community groups to identify youth in need so that they can work to provide services and mediate conflict.

 The Department also monitors open source social media sites to gain more information about on-going or emerging conflicts.
-The GIU incorporates all data into the information it gathers from many other sources and uses it to help disrupt gang activity in the city.
+Social media has become a significant means of facilitating gang activity.
+Taunts and challenges are sometimes issued on social media, or fights planned, videotaped, and posted.
+The CIB incorporates all data into the information it gathers from many other sources and uses it to help disrupt gang activity in the city.
+Both

 Additionally, SROs may hear information each morning about incidents that occurred outside of school the night or weekend before.
 In these instances, the SROs are able to quickly identify the persons involved in the incident and then marshal resources and assistance to diffuse the incident and support a peaceful learning environment.
 The Department works closely with the DCPS Gang Intervention Unit in these efforts to deter violence and to provide preventative support to youth.